MarkCallow/gyp/README.md

     These changes are a work in progress and are known to break several of the GYP `make` generator tests.

-Branch `master` contains 1, 2 & 3 as of this writing.
+Branch `master` contains 1, 2, 3 and 4 as of this writing.

 No. 1 has been submitted to Google complete with tests and is awaiting review.